kunmi5/Awesome_Store_Sales/README.md

 order by e1.last_name, e1.department;
 ```

-_Write an SQL query to find the top 3 departments with the highest average salary.
+#### Write an SQL query to find the top 3 departments with the highest average salary.
 Return the department and the
-average salary, rounded to 2 decimal places._
+#### average salary, rounded to 2 decimal places.

++ Insight: _Provides a snapshot of compensation hierarchy across departments—can signal high-skill or high-demand areas._
 ```sql
 select department, round(avg(salary), 2) as avg_salary
 from employees_details